 - IAS Services – offers information, advice and support for disabled children, young people, parents, and those with special educational needs.
 You can check here if there is a service in your area.

-- IPSEA – an organisation that offers legal advice, support, and training for parents around Special Educational Needs.
+- IPSEA – an organisation which offers legal advice, support, and training for parents around Special Educational Needs.

-- Council for Disabled Children – a national umbrella body that brings together a diverse range of organisations that work with and for disabled children to support the development and implementation of policy and practice.
+- Council for Disabled Children – a national umbrella body which brings together a diverse range of organisations that work with and for disabled children, to support the development and implementation of policy and practice.

 - Statutory guidance on supporting children at school with medical conditions – includes examples of care plans.